 - one semester of organic chemistry with lab: one semester of organic chemistry with lab is required.
 A second semester with lab is preferred but not required.

 - one year of physics with lab: a year-long course sequence in general physics with lab required.

 - one semester of calculus: precalculus will not fulfill this requirement.

 - one semester of advanced statistics: preferably for the life sciences.
-Introductory or basic courses will not fulfill this requirement.
+Elementary or basic courses will not fulfill this requirement.

 - one semester of English with expository writing: can also be fulfilled with other expository writing courses in the humanities.
 Science courses with extensive writing components can fulfill this requirement as well.

 Prerequisite courses must be taken in person.
 We will be accepting prerequisite courses during the 2020-2021 and 2021-2022 academic years that were meant to be taught in person but were temporarily moved online due to COVID-19.

 Course substitutions are not permitted, and survey courses for non-science majors are not acceptable.

 Notes on Prerequisites